[Last updated December 16, 2024]

 Medical expense deductions

-As you age, your medical expenses likely will increase.
+As you age, your medical expenses will likely increase.
 You can expect to pay more for your health and wellness, whether because of increased doctor visits or attending to more health issues.
 When you itemize the costs of your medical expenses, you can deduct them from your income taxes.
-The deductions are limited to 7.5% of your adjusted gross income (AGI).
+You can deduct medical expenses only if they exceed 7.5% of your adjusted gross income (AGI).

-You may be eligible for tax deductions from the following:
+You may be eligible for tax deductions for the following:

 Charitable contributions